WCAU: As a CBS station (1946–January 1995)

-Switch from CBS to NBC (1994–1995)
+Switch from CBS to NBC (1994–January 1995)

 In July 1994, CBS entered into a long-term affiliation agreement with Westinghouse (Group W) Broadcasting, owners of Philadelphia's longtime NBC affiliate, KYW-TV, and its sister stations in Baltimore (WJZ-TV) and Boston (WBZ-TV).
 Westinghouse converted all three of those stations into CBS affiliates.
 CBS was reluctant to include KYW-TV in the deal since it had been a very distant third in the Philadelphia ratings for more than a decade.
 In contrast, WCAU was a solid runner-up to ABC-owned station WPVI-TV (channel 6).
 Ultimately, CBS decided to affiliate with channel 3 and sell channel 10, ending a 47-year relationship (including 37 years of ownership) with the station.

 NBC and New World Communications then emerged as the leading bidders for WCAU.
 NBC had wanted to own a station in Philadelphia for many years; for most of the broadcasting era, Philadelphia was the largest market where NBC didn't own a station.
 It briefly succeeded in 1956, when it extorted Westinghouse into exchanging channel 3 (then called WPTZ-TV) and KYW radio for NBC's Cleveland stations, WTAM-AM-FM and WNBK television.
 However, after Westinghouse complained, the FCC and the U.S. Justice Department nullified the swap in June 1965.
-New World got into the bidding because it had just signed a multi-year affiliation deal with Fox, and intended to make WCAU a Fox station had it emerged victoriously.
+New World got into the bidding because it had just signed a multi-year affiliation deal with Fox, and intended to make WCAU a Fox station had it emerged as channel 10's owner.
 Fox's affiliate in Philadelphia, WTXF-TV, was about to become an affiliate of the United Paramount Network (UPN), which was to be programmed mostly by WTXF's owner, Paramount Stations Group.
 New World found the chance to give Fox a VHF station in the nation's fourth-largest market too much to resist.
-Fox jumped into the bidding as well in case New World's bid fell through.

-However, Viacom, which bought Paramount in mid-1994, opted instead to sell WTXF-TV to Fox, making WTXF-TV a Fox O&O. New World pulled out of the bidding war for WCAU as well, effectively handing channel 10 to NBC.
 Had WCAU become a Fox station, it would have retained its status as the "home" station of the NFL's Philadelphia Eagles.
 The station had carried Eagles games since 1950, and had carried the majority of Eagles games since CBS won the rights to NFL games in 1956.
-Indeed, Fox had cut its affiliation deal with New World because it had recently won the rights to the National Football Conference, where the Eagles play, and most games were thus moved to WTXF; New World owned a large number of CBS affiliates.
+Indeed, Fox had cut its affiliation deal with New World because it had recently won the rights to the National Football Conference, where the Eagles play; New World owned a large number of CBS affiliates.
+Fox jumped into the bidding as well in case New World's bid fell through.

+However, Viacom, which bought Paramount in mid-1994, opted instead to sell WTXF-TV to Fox, making WTXF-TV a Fox O&O—and hence the new "home" of the Eagles.
+This led New World to pull out of the bidding war for WCAU as well, effectively handing channel 10 to NBC.